How Effective Team Training Is Powered by Social Learning

 “In order to succeed, people need a sense of self-efficacy, to struggle together with resilience to meet the inevitable obstacles and inequities of life.” – Albert Badura

 Many leaders are increasingly frustrated by the time and money wasted on traditional types of training.
 These seminars, workshops, and webinars, while packed with helpful information, rarely lead to tangible results.
 If you lead a team, finding the best way for your team to be fully engaged in what they are learning should be a priority.
-Which is why many organizations are looking at social learning.
+Which is why many organizations are looking at social learning as the real powerhouse behind effective team training.

 Although the term is relatively new, social learning has been a powerful vehicle for human progress throughout history.
 According to ideas proposed by learning experts, such as psychologist Albert Bandura, we learn primarily via interaction and shared experience.